Tested Baking & Dessert Recipes & Videos

 Lemon Cupcakes

-Lemon Bars: Preheat oven to 350 degrees F (177 degrees C) and place the oven rack in the center of the oven.
-Butter, or spray with a non stick vegetable spray, an 8 x 8 inch (20 x 20 cm) pan.
+Lemon Bars: Preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
+Line an 8 inch (20 cm) square baking pan with foil (or parchment paper) and butter the foil.

-Shortbread Crust: In the bowl of your electric mixer, or with a hand mixer, beat the butter and sugar until creamy and smooth.
+Shortbread Crust: In the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter until smooth.
+Add the sugar and beat until creamy smooth.
 Add the flour and salt and beat until the dough just starts to come together.
-Press onto the bottom of your prepared pan and bake for about 18 - 20 minutes, or just until lightly brown around the edges.
+Press onto the bottom of your prepared pan and bake for about 18 - 20 minutes, or until lightly brown around the edges.
 Remove from oven and place on a wire rack to cool while you make the filling.

-Lemon Filling: In your electric mixer, or with a hand mixer, beat the sugar and eggs until nice and smooth.
-Add the lemon juice and zest and stir to combine.
-Fold in the flour.
-Pour the filling over the shortbread crust and bake for about 17-20 minutes, or just until the filling has set.
-Remove from oven and place on a wire rack to cool.
+Lemon Filling: In a bowl, rub the lemon zest into the sugar.
+Stir in the flour and salt.
+In another large bowl, whisk the eggs.
+Gradually whisk in the sugar mixture until smooth.
+Add the lemon juice and stir to combine.
+Pour the filling over the shortbread crust and bake for about 18-20 minutes, or just until the filling has set.
+Remove from oven and place on a wire rack to cool to room temperature.
+Refrigerate the bars for about one hour or until firm.
+This will make it easier to cut the Lemon Bars.

-To serve: Cut into squares and dust with powdered sugar.
-These are best eaten the day they are made but can be covered and stored in the refrigerator for a day or two.
+To Serve: Cut into squares and dust with powdered sugar.
+Lemon Bars can be covered and stored in the refrigerator for about three days.

 Yield: 16 - 2 inch (5 cm) bars